- Bitcoin price recent fall pinned to miner liquidation

 Ivan on Tech believes the Bitcoin price can “snap to $12,000” anytime:

 TheMoonCarl thinks the Bitcoin and crypto scene is still young.
 He points to the low market cap of Bitcoin vis-à-vis gold.
 If Bitcoin captures only 20 percent of gold’s market cap, BTC would be trading at $110,000 each.Disclaimer.
-All writers' opinions are their own and do not constitute financial advice in any way whatsoever.
-Cryptopolitan strongly recommends that you perform your own independent research and/or speak with a qualified professional before making any investment decision.
+The information provided is not trading advice.
+Cryptopolitan.com holds no liability for any investments made based on the information provided on this page.
+We strongly recommend independent research and/or consultation with a qualified professional before making any investment decisions.